-Having said that, the Rambam does paradoxically write in his Mishneh Torah that sacrifices will resume in the Third Temple.
-It appears that the Rambam publicly went with the mainstream Orthodox approach, but in private, held that sacrifices will not be performed ever again.
-The Rambam writes that prayer is a far greater mode of worship than sacrifice – an idea that goes back to the prophet Hoshea, who declared “we shall offer the cows with our lips” (Hosea 14:3).
+Having said that, the Rambam does, somewhat paradoxically, write in his Mishneh Torah that sacrifices will resume in the Third Temple.
+It appears that the Rambam publicly went with the mainstream Orthodox approach but, in private, held that sacrifices will not be performed ever again.
+The Rambam writes that prayer is a far greater mode of worship than sacrifice, an idea that goes back to the prophet Hoshea, who declared “…we shall offer the cows with our lips.”
+(Hoshea 14:3)

 More recently, Rabbi Avraham Itzchak Kook, the first Ashkenazi Chief Rabbi of Israel, similarly appeared to vacillate on the issue.
 In one place, he suggests that only grain offerings will be reinstated, and not animal offerings.
 (This is based on Malachi 3:4, which only mentions a restoration of grain offerings.)
-Some suggest that only one type of offering will return (the voluntary Todah, or “thanksgiving” offering), while others suggest that sacrifices will return for a short period before being permanently abolished.
+The Midrash suggests that only one type of offering will return, the voluntary Todah, or “thanksgiving” offering (see Vayikra Rabbah 9:7).
+Others propose that sacrifices will return for a short period of time only before being permanently abolished.

 ‘Going Up To The Third Temple’ by Ofer Yom Tov